twitter/communitynotes/documentation/contributing/getting-started.md

 ## 1. Sign up

-Anyone who meets the <a href="../join/">eligibility criteria</a> can sign up to become a Community Notes contributor.
+Anyone who meets the [eligibility criteria](../join/) can sign up to become a Community Notes contributor.
 As there are important nuances in each market, we’ll expand the contributor base country-by-country.

 {{< button href="../join/" >}}Sign up{{< /button >}}